Tuxedo Computers: Tuxedo OS

 Tuxedo OS 2 with the Tuxedo Control Center.

 With Tuxedo OS (stylized as TUXEDO OS), Tuxedo Computers develops its own Linux distribution based on Ubuntu.
 The first version was released on September 29, 2022.
 Compared to Ubuntu, Tuxedo OS comes without the package management Snap initiated by Canonical and adds the latest Linux kernel and the latest version of KDE Plasma.
 In addition, Tuxedo OS uses its own software repositories operated by hosting providers located in Germany and refrains from phoning home.
 Tuxedo OS can be freely downloaded from the project page in the form of an ISO disk image file.

+In July 2026, Tuxedo Computers announced that Tuxedo OS will be based on Debian testing instead of Ubuntu.

 Complementing Tuxedo OS, the company is working on tools to control hardware functions and improve usability.
 Licensed under the GNU General Public License, the Tuxedo Control Center allows, among other things, the control and management of fans, the clocking of the central and graphics processing unit or the adjustment of the backlit keyboard of Tuxedo laptops.
 With the WebFAI, Tuxedo Computers releases its in-house tool to automatically install computers running Tuxedo OS or other Linux distributions.